Can Work be Safe When Home Isn't? Impact of Intimate Partner Violence on Work, Workers, and Workplaces in Sweden

 Nyon, Switzerland, 2016

 These survey results are from a pilot study initiated through affiliates of UNI Global Union.
-200 participants from 27 countries participated in the research.
+Two hundred participants from 27 countries participated in the research.

 Between June 2015 – September 2015, the International Trade Union Confederation-Asia Pacific in cooperation with Philippine affiliates, Trade Union Congress of the Philippines (TUCP), Federation of Free Workers (FFW) and Sentro ng mga Nagkakaisa at Progresibong Manggagawa (SENTRO), conducted a national online survey on the impact of domestic violence on workers and in workplaces.
 The full report will be released in November 2015.